BlueBrain/MorphIO/doc/source/specification.rst

 -------

 A section is a series of one or more segments.
 Each section has a type associated with it.
 The type shows what part of the neuron a section represents.
-The type can be the axon, the soma, and so on.
-`Section API <cpp/doxygen_Section.html>`_.
+The type can of the following: axon, soma, basal dendrite, apical dendrite or custom dendrite. `Section API <cpp/doxygen_Section.html>`_.

 .. image:: images/section_segment.svg
    :scale: 100 %